Brookdale Brings New Life to Senior Living Through Search Discoverability with Yext

-Cleaning up all Brookdale’s digital knowledge proved to be no small task.
+Cleaning up all Brookdale’s brand information across the wbe proved to be no small task.
 Brookdale has a history of growing through mergers and acquisitions that dates back twenty years.
-“Then in 2014, we merged with our largest competitor,” Large recounts, “and that company with which we merged branded its locations’ names in a different way than we branded ours.
+“In recent years, we merged with our largest competitor,” Large recounts, “and that company with which we merged branded its locations’ names in a different way than we branded ours.
 Our previous 600 communities were independently named — very few had the Brookdale name.
 However, once that merger happened, we started a branding and renaming project such that all our communities would be named Brookdale.
 It is an understatement to say there was a lot going on all at once — we had 600 communities then added 500 more.
 When you almost double in size, trying to manage all that information in your systems — combined with name changes and such — is a big job,” he describes.
 “We were pulling from several different sites and had a mass of information.
 There were multiple phone numbers for one community.
 Multiply that by 1,100, and it was just crazy.
 Ultimately, that challenge is what prompted us to pursue Yext.”

 Brookdale uses Yext to manage the public facts about its brand.
-The Yext Knowledge Engine enables brands like Brookdale to manage the digital knowledge about their people, places, and products across their websites, mobile apps, internal systems, and the entire Knowledge Network — over 100 maps, apps, search engines, GPS systems, and social networks including Google, Apple, Facebook, Bing, and Yahoo.
+Yext empowers brands like Brookdale to manage verified information about their brand across their websites, mobile apps, internal systems, and the entire Knowledge Network — over 100 maps, apps, search engines, GPS systems, and social networks including Google, Apple, Facebook, Bing, and Yahoo.

 “Yext works wonderfully!”
 Large raves.
-“It keeps our presence consistent even though there are 1,100 senior living communities out there — none of which is cookie cutter in terms of numbers, addresses, or levels of service.”
+“It keeps our presence consistent even though there are over a thousand senior living communities out there — none of which is cookie cutter in terms of numbers, addresses, or levels of service.”

 Large appreciates that Yext can help Brookdale foster even more meaningful relationships with its residents and their families.
 “Everyone we’ve worked with at Yext has been really smart and intelligent.
 They know their game!
 ‘Tell us what your needs are,’ they say, ‘and then we can help you grow in your understanding of what we do, and then we can help you do what you do better.’
-That Yext is definitely customer focused would be the first impression.
-Moreover, while we do bring things to the table, Yext’s people help us grow in our understanding of opportunities.
-They roll with the punches and are constantly willing to offer insights into ideas that might not have occurred to us.”
-Large concludes, “Teaming up with Yext has been a great experience for us.”
+That Yext is definitely customer focused would be the first impression.”